 The most common temptation is to use curry powder as a substitute for turmeric.
 The reasoning is simple; curry powders are made up of several spices blended together, one of which is turmeric.

 However, just because curry powder has turmeric in it, that doesn’t always mean it’s the best choice for a substitution.
-Because curry powder contains several spices, it tends to give most dishes a flavor that is much stronger than turmeric alone, and also different than the desired flavor which turmeric would create.
+Because curry powder contains several spices, it tends to give most dishes a flavor that is much stronger than turmeric alone, and also different than the desired flavor that turmeric would create.

 Some recipes can benefit from curry powder as an alternative to turmeric.
-As the chef, it’s up to you to use your best judgement in determining whether or not a particular substitution will make or break your dish.
+As the chef, it’s up to you to use your best judgment in determining whether or not a particular substitution will make or break your dish.

 If you feel that its sharp, spicy pungency complements your dish, ginger can make an effective turmeric substitute.
-If you opt to use ginger as a substitution, however, be sure to use it sparingly and be aware of the difference in flavor between this spice and turmeric.
+If you opt to use ginger as a substitution, however, be sure to use it sparingly and be aware of the difference in flavor between ginger and turmeric.
 While similar in ways, no ingredient can substitute the flavor of turmeric exactly.

 In many cases, ginger may be a bit too sweet for the dish you’re cooking.
-In the even that your recipe requires a bitter taste, earthy cumin can be helpful in mimicking the flavor of turmeric.
+In the event that your recipe requires a bitter taste, earthy cumin can be helpful in mimicking the flavor of turmeric.

 Smoked paprika & mace

 Some dishes can be made with smoked paprika and mace acting together to create a very effective substitution for turmeric.
-The color and muskiness of the smoked paprika complements the pungent spiciness of the mace for a flavor that is quite similar to turmeric when combined just right.
+The color and muskiness of the smoked paprika complement the pungent spiciness of the mace for a flavor that is quite similar to turmeric when combined just right.